For Sole Traders, Freelancers and Contractors

 For many businesses, tenders responses and Sales proposals will be important in winning business.
 The first step is to create a professional document that matches the format of what is expected by the client.
 Thereafter the document must showcase how you can provide value, and fully meet the needs of the client and project.
 The criteria for tenders are generally:

-- Methodology – what you are going to do.
+- Methodology – what you are going to do (the service plan).
 Quality control is important and in many sectors, Health & Safety is vitally important.

 - Profile – track record and experience of Team delivering the service.
 This should be demonstrated with reference to case study examples.